Elijah Barrett Prettyman

 Elijah Barrett Prettyman (1830–1907) was the second principal of Maryland State Normal School (now Towson University).

+Biography

-Prettyman graduated from Dickinson College.
+Elijah Barrett Prettyman was born in Williamsport, Pennsylvania on February 20, 1830.
+He graduated from Dickinson College.
 He was a teacher and principal in Anne Arundel County for over 15 years.
 He later became the State Superintendent of Public Instruction and Principal of the Normal School.

+He married Lydia Forrest Johnston on June 6, 1855, and they had six children.

+A Democrat, he was elected clerk of the Montgomery County court and served for 22 years.

+He died at his home in Rockville, Maryland on December 9, 1907.